-IMPORTANT INFORMATION: Currently, the following regions of Russia/Ukraine fall under international banking sanctions applied by ACT Alliance's bank: Crimea, Donetsk and Luhansk.
-Funds for humanitarian action in these regions should be declared to our ban for approval before transfer to ACT Secretariat.
-Please inform humanitarianfinance@actalliance.org of any intended appeal donations to these regions to and wait for instructions as to the protocol to follow.
+IMPORTANT INFORMATION: Currently, the following regions of Russia/Ukraine fall under international banking sanctions applied by ACT Alliance's bank UBS: Crimea, Donetsk and Luhansk.
+Funds for humanitarian action in these regions should be declared to UBS for approval before transfer to ACT Secretariat.
+Please inform finance@actalliance.org and humanitarianfinance@actalliance.org of intended appeal donations to these regions to and wait for instructions as to the protocol to follow.